wdebeaum/piano-keyboard/BOM.md

 ![picture of most of the parts listed below, laid out on a table](images/end_parts.jpg)

 Parts and quantities for one Teensy-based end piece.
+(Ignore R1-3 in the photo above, they were used in an earlier version.)

 ### Printed plastic parts